thaliproject/thali/presenceprotocolforopportunisticsynching.md

 ## Are we guilty of bad public key hygiene?
 The notification protocol and TLS binding require the use of a public key to identify both parties and then that public key is used directly for Diffie-Hellman key exchanges.
 In and of itself this isn't bad.
 What's bad is that currently those public keys are the root identity keys and so long lived.
 Typically good practice argues for having some kind of infrequently used root key which is then used to sign an intermediary key which is then used to sign a leaf key which is then used to sign an ephemeral key.
 Each key then rotates based on how low in the tree it is, the lower in the tree the more frequently it is changed.
 So we range from the root key at the top which is essentially invariant to the ephemeral key at the bottom which is changed on each use.

 The notification protocol and TLS binding require the use of a public key to identify both parties and then that public key is used directly for Diffie-Hellman key exchanges.
-In and of itself this isn?t bad.
-What?s bad is that currently those public keys are the root identity keys and so long lived.
+In and of itself this isn’t bad.
+What’s bad is that currently those public keys are the root identity keys and so long lived.
 Typically good practice argues for having some kind of infrequently used root key which is then used to sign an intermediary key which is then used to sign a leaf key which is then used to sign an ephemeral key.
 Each key then rotates based on how low in the tree it is, the lower in the tree the more frequently it is changed.
 So we range from the root key at the top which is essentially invariant to the ephemeral key at the bottom which is changed on each use.

 The problem with this approach is that we are both space and processor constrained.
-In an ideal world the beacon?s encrypted value would actually be encrypted using a key derived not from the sender?s root public key but instead from the ephemeral key and inside the encrypted statement would be a key chain where the ephemeral key would be signed by the leaf key which would be signed by the intermediate key which would then be signed by the root key.
+In an ideal world the beacon’s encrypted value would actually be encrypted using a key derived not from the sender’s root public key but instead from the ephemeral key and inside the encrypted statement would be a key chain where the ephemeral key would be signed by the leaf key which would be signed by the intermediate key which would then be signed by the root key.
 Unfortunately this approach would vastly (by orders of magnitude) increase the size of the beacon.
-So it?s not workable over the types of battery/bandwidth/process constrained environments we need to run in.
+So it’s not workable over the types of battery/bandwidth/process constrained environments we need to run in.

-What?s interesting is that while this approach would protect the notifier?s root key from being over used, it would not protect the peer being notified.
+What’s interesting is that while this approach would protect the notifier’s root key from being over used, it would not protect the peer being notified.
 After all the root of the discovery mechanism is a Diffie-Hellman key exchange with the public key of the peer to be notified.
 There is no way for the notifier to know ahead of time what keys below the root the peer to be notified is currently using.
-So the notifier can?t use those keys in the Diffie-Hellman key exchange.
+So the notifier can’t use those keys in the Diffie-Hellman key exchange.

 Another, probably much more significant, problem with using the root keys is that this means that the root identity keys have to be physically present on the device and usable by a process that is network connected.
 This is usually considered less than an ideal because it means a security compromise, much more likely with a network connected process, can be escalated into a full identity compromise.
-In an ideal work the root identity key would either not be on the device at all (the device only using a time limited key chain from the root authorizing it to act on the user?s behalf) or at the very least not on a process that is anywhere near a network connection.
+In an ideal work the root identity key would either not be on the device at all (the device only using a time limited key chain from the root authorizing it to act on the user’s behalf) or at the very least not on a process that is anywhere near a network connection.

 My current best guess is that the way we will address these issues is by using purpose specific notification keys.
 These keys are not the root identity key but instead are separate keys that are generated and then signed by the root keys and exchanged during identity exchange.
 The keys are time limited and the peers would need to occasionally do exchanges of updated notification keys.
-In the case of personal meshes it?s even possible (although clearly not ideal as it puts too much of a burden on others and leaks too much information about the user?s devices) that each device in the mesh would have its own distinct notification keys.
-In that case if user A wants to notify user B who has 5 different devices then user A might have to advertise 5 different notification beacons, one for each of user B?s devices.
+In the case of personal meshes it’s even possible (although clearly not ideal as it puts too much of a burden on others and leaks too much information about the user’s devices) that each device in the mesh would have its own distinct notification keys.
+In that case if user A wants to notify user B who has 5 different devices then user A might have to advertise 5 different notification beacons, one for each of user B’s devices.
 Imagine replicating this across 100 users and we just increased the number of notification beacons by a factor of 5.
 But the alternative is that all the devices in the personal mesh have to share the same key which means moving the notification private key across the wire, generally a no-no.